 “Executive Officer” means the Executive Officer of the California Air Resources Board, or his or her delegate.

 “Exported electricity” means electricity generated inside the State of California and delivered to serve load located outside the State of California.
 This includes electricity delivered from a first point of receipt inside California, to the first point of delivery outside California, with a final point of delivery outside the State of California.
-Exported electricity delivered across balancing authority areas is documented on NERC e-Tags with the first point of receipt located inside the State of California and the final point of delivery located outside the State of California.
+Exported electricity delivered across balancing authority areas can be documented on NERC e-Tags with the first point of receipt located inside the State of California and the final point of delivery located outside the State of California.
 Exported electricity does not include electricity generated inside the State of California then transmitted outside of California, but with a final point of delivery inside the State of California.
 Exported electricity does not include electricity generated inside the State of California that is allocated to serve the California retail customers of a multi-jurisdictional retail provider, consistent with a cost allocation methodology approved by the California Public Utilities Commission and the utility regulatory commission of at least one additional state in which the multi-jurisdictional retail provider provides retail electric service.

+“Extended Day-Ahead Market” or “EDAM” means the CAISO’s day-ahead market to manage transmission congestion and optimize procurement of energy to balance supply and demand for the combined CAISO and EDAM footprint.

 “External combustion” means fired combustion in which the flame and products are separated from contact with the process fluid to which the energy is delivered.
 Process fluids may be air, hot water, or hydrocarbons.
 External combustion equipment may include fired heaters, industrial boilers, and commercial and domestic combustion units.

 “Facility,” unless otherwise specified in relation to natural gas distribution facilities, gas processing facilities, and onshore petroleum and natural gas production facilities as defined in section 95102(a), means any physical property, plant, building, structure, source, or stationary equipment located on one or more contiguous or adjacent properties in actual physical contact or separated solely by a public roadway or other public right-of-way and under common ownership or common control, that emits or may emit any greenhouse gas.
 Operators of military installations may classify such installations as more than a single facility based on distinct and independent functional groupings within contiguous military properties.